 The policy board for the Albemarle-Pamlico National Estuary Partnership names VIMS researcher Kirk Havens as chair of its leadership team.

-Three graduate students from William & Mary’s School of Marine Science at the Virginia Institute of Marine Science are currently using their science to better inform ocean-related decision making in our nation’s capital.
+Three graduate students from W&M’s School of Marine Science at VIMS are using their science to better inform ocean-related decision making in our nation’s capital.

 Population gains follow enactment of fishing regulations in the early 1990s after decades of declining shark numbers.